PrimeTheFirst/swifty-css/README.md

 # css-toolkit

-Your everyday toolkit to make _you_ write code faster without having to research ! <br />
+Many developers have a tough time doing simple stuff with css .
+Like centering .
+This is your everyday toolkit to make _you_ write code faster without having to research ! <br />
 Coming to cdn soon !
 As of now , you can download the code .
 Lots of more features to come !
 Stay tuned !
-Just make the class to one of the following classes .
+To use , just make the class of the required element to one of the following .

 ## Tutorial
    ### Centering